 An issue that needs to be pointed out here is the Russian state would have a very vested interest in trying to disrupt Western relations with Georgia at this point in time.

-There was a process in motion for Georgia to join NATO, which would have made it the furthest east country to do so at the time, which Russia would naturally see as a threat and an incursion.
+There was a process in motion for Georgia to join NATO, which would have made it the furthest East country to do so at the time, which Russia would naturally see as a threat and an incursion.

-And I can't really stand behind that as being what's up here.
+That's just kind of speculation on my part, and I can't really stand behind that as being what's up here.

-And I'm generally pretty skeptical of vague information that comes out of Russia about these sorts of regional issues involving states that are leaning towards the West.
+All I can say is that evidence offered is pretty thin, and I'm generally pretty skeptical of vague information that comes out of Russia about these sorts of regional issues involving states that are leaning towards the West.

 I think that you need to really nail down specifics if you're going to traffic in that.